mdhugge/stock-analysis/README.md

           Next j
     Next i

 The refactored code I created did not include nested loops and it was faster.
-It was executed in 0.140 seconds and 0.137 seconds for 2017 and 2018, respectively.
+It ran in 0.140 seconds and 0.137 seconds for 2017 and 2018, respectively.

 ![VBA_Challenge_2017](https://github.com/mdhugge/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)